ewallt/behold_your_god/README.md

-# Cross Perspectives: Study of the Cross
+# Behold Your God: A study of the character of God

-**Cross Perspectives** is a digital knowledge base designed to facilitate a comparative study of atonement theology.
+**Behold Your God** is a digital knowledge base designed to facilitate a comparative study of atonement theology.
 It functions as a curated library where distinct theological voices—from the Early Church Fathers to modern theologians—are brought into conversation with one another.

 ## 🏗 Architecture: Universal Snapshot (v2.3)